 NOI-6: The proposed Project would result in construction and operational noise that would exceed City of Long Beach guidelines.
 Construction would produce an increase in noise of more than 5 dBA at several sensitive receptors, and could result in nighttime sleep disturbance.
-Operation would increase noise by more than 3 dBA for two sensitive receptors near three highway intersections.
-Mitigation measures MM-NOI-1, MM NOI-2, and MM NOI-3 include constructing sound walls and imposing construction controls, and they would reduce all but one of the impacts to less than significant.
-However, noise from nighttime operations would remain significant and unavoidable after mitigation, which would constitute a disproportionate high and adverse effect on minority or low income populations.
+Daytime operation would increase noise by more than 3 dBA for two sensitive receptors; nighttime operation would increase noise by more than 3 dBA for three sensitive receptors.

+Mitigation measures MM-NOI-1 through MM NOI-3 include constructing sound walls and imposing construction controls, and they would reduce construction and daytime operation impacts to less than significant.
+However Impact NOI-6, noise from nighttime operations would remain significant and unavoidable after mitigation, which would constitute a disproportionate high and adverse effect on minority or low income populations.